Asymptotic invariants of lattices in locally compact groups: Introduction

-Here by $\beta_i(G)$ we mean the $i$-th $\ell^2$-Betti number of the locally compact group $G$ as defined in \cite{pet2013} and \cite{kye2015}.
-In particular we derive as a corollary the above stated theorem in \cite{abe2017} and in \cite{pet2016} for torsion free lattices.\footnote{The general form of Theorem $1.3$ of \cite{pet2016} can also be derived from our techniques but in this text we will only work with torsion free lattices.} We will actually prove the theorem in a much more general context, see Theorem \ref{thm:mainl2}, of actions on what we call well-covered $G$-spaces, see Definition \ref{dfn:wellcovered}.
-In particular a similar convergence will be derived for every cocompact, proper and isometric action on a Riemannian manifold or for every cocompact, proper and simplicial action on a simplicial space.
-The theorem above will be then a corollary of Theorem \ref{thm:mainl2} by considering the action of $G$ on a contractible well-covered $G$-space.
+We will prove the above theorem in a much more general context, see Theorem \ref{thm:mainl2}, of actions on what we call well-covered $G$-spaces, see Definition \ref{dfn:wellcovered}.
+In particular a similar convergence will be derived for every cocompact, proper and isometric action on a contractible Riemannian manifold or for every cocompact, proper and simplicial action on a contractible simplicial space.
+The theorem above will then be a corollary of Theorem \ref{thm:mainl2} by considering the action of $G$ on a contractible well-covered $G$-space.

 Let us observe that for some groups $G$ which either have property $(T)$ or $(\tau)$ and which satisfy the conclusion of the Stuck-Zimmer theorem, any sequence of lattices whose covolume tends to infinity is automatically almost everywhere thick, or Farber see \cite{abe2017}, \cite{gel2017} and \cite{lev2017a}.
 We will dedicate a small note about this phenomenon in a further work \cite{carta}.